Building Milk Crate Chicken Nesting Boxes

 Step #4.
 Place Chicken Nesting Boxes in a Good Location

 You will want to place your chicken nesting boxes where the weather will not be a factor.
-Since our coop has double doors at one end and a doggie door access to the outside chicken run at the other, this was a bit tricky to do.
-For us, the wind tends to blow West to East so that allowed us to keep our boxes next to the main doorway without risking too much exposure to the weather.
+Since our coop has double doors at one end and a doggie door access to the outside chicken run at the other, this was tricky to do.
+Where we live, the wind tends to blow West to East and since our door is open to the East there was protection on the North and South sides.

-In the winter this is particularly important.
-Chickens like to be warm so have your boxes in the warmest area.
+In the winter, the location of your nesting boxes is particularly important.
+Chickens like to be warm, so have your boxes in the warmest area.

-In the summer this is also important.
-Chickens also like to be cool so have your boxes in the coolest area.
+The location is also important in the summer.
+Chickens like to be cool, so have your boxes in the coolest area.

 Step #5.
 Fill Milk Crate Nesting Boxes With Bedding

-Be sure to have some sort of bedding inside of each nesting box such as straw or hay.
-This will protect the eggs from the hard plastic as well as keep the inside of the crates a bit cleaner.
-In the winter you will want to really fill those boxes up.
+Be sure to have some sort of bedding inside each nesting box, such as straw or hay.
+This will protect the eggs from the hard plastic and keep the inside of the crates cleaner.
+In the winter, you will want to really fill those boxes up to add some additional warmth.

-Eggs can freeze rather quickly so it is best to go more with the bedding in frigid temperatures than less.
+Eggs can freeze rather quickly, so it is best to add more bedding when there are frigid temperatures.

-We have used this design for 10 years now raising our own chickens and it is working wonderfully.
-The plastic crates are very easy to clean and the frame is extremely lightweight so I can move the full setup in and out by myself.
+We have used this design for over 10 years now, raising our own chickens, and it is working wonderfully.
+The plastic crates are very easy to clean, and the frame is extremely lightweight, so I can move the full setup in and out by myself.

 From day one the hens took to this setup and we really have had no problems with them refusing to use it.